Interesting Discussion on Audits vs. Inspections

-Another line of thought is when operators possess all the elements of an SMS, then there will be less resistance to actually practice SMS risk management processes.
+Another line of thought is when operators possess all the elements of an SMS, then there will be less resistance to actually practicing SMS risk management processes.
 As we have seen, just because an operator has an SMS, the safety culture prevents the operator from realizing benefits.

-Obvious Difference Between Inspection and Audit
+Obvious Difference between Inspection and Audit

 During my discussion with the safety managers, our initial confusion in parsing the differences between safety inspections and audits was establishing good terms.

 An aviation safety audit is basically a series of inspections.